5 docs that will make your blood boil

 But I disagree.

 These stories are worth telling and worth hearing.
 And as we watch them unravel, we waver from hating the protagonists, the alleged killers, to sympathizing with them.
 So here's a list of docs that will get you screaming at your screen as your blood boils at the corruption, lies, and scheming (mostly on the parts of policemen, lawyers and judges).
-These docs show a different perspective to otherwise "black and white" situations and explore how o
+These docs show a different perspective to otherwise "black and white" situations.

 - West of Memphis: A group of teens are accused of brutally murdering three young boys in the 1990's.
 The doc explores how they cope with their convictions and follows some leads on who may have killed the three boys.